commitd/invest-server/documentation/docs/server.modules.md

 * `invest-plugin` is a library on which all plugins should depend.
 * `invest-plugins` contains a set of Invest Plugins which are largely core plugins required to offer standard functionality.

-In addition the `invest-archetypes` directory contains Maven archetypes which help developer get started within plugin creation.
+In addition the `invest-archetypes` directory contains Maven archetypes which help developers get started within plugin creation.

 The `invest-server` module compromises: